carallon/pharos-controller-api/sphinx-src/http-api/tag-set.rst

      - The action to perform on the tag set. ``set_tag`` is the only currently supported action.
    * - ``tag_num``
      - integer
-     - The target tag number .
+     - The target tag number.